 Frank Perez is a writer, historian, educator, public speaker, small-business owner, and tour guide.
-He has authored three books: In Exile: The History and Lore Surrounding New Orleans Gay Culture and Its Oldest Gay Bar (with Jeffrey Palmquist), Treasures of the Vieux Carre: Ten Self-Guided Walking Tours of the French Quarter, and Southern Decadence in New Orleans.
+He has authored four books: In Exile: The History and Lore Surrounding New Orleans Gay Culture and Its Oldest Gay Bar (with Jeffrey Palmquist), Treasures of the Vieux Carre: Ten Self-Guided Walking Tours of the French Quarter, Southern Decadence in New Orleans, and Political Animal: The Life and Times of Stewart Butler.
 He is also the co-editor of an anthology of personal essays titled My Gay New Orleans.
-He is a columnist for Ambush Magazine and French Quarter Journal.
+He is a columnist for Ambush Magazine, French Quarter Journal, and Yaas Queen.
 His publications include a number of scholarly articles in academic journals, and a number of poems and short stories in various literary journals.
 In addition to writing, Perez owns a small business and is a licensed New Orleans tour guide.
 He earned his B.S. in Criminal Justice from the University of Louisiana at Lafayette in 1991 and an M.A. in English from the University of Louisiana at Lafayette in 1997.
 A former Associate Professor of English, Perez now teaches part-time at Loyola University.
-He and his partner live in the French Quarter.

 Kathleen Conlon has held an inebriated Mike Nichols' hand, was at Jim Nabors' 75th, and changed her Mama's Depends in white trash grey gardens.
 In between these extremes in glamour came Divaqueen Kathleen, the hosting chanteuse of the DQKshow on MNN-TV in NYC.
 Her Paleolithic French Quarter period found her the sole female member of the Drag/performance art group-DEMENTED WOMEN (two thirds of which were SDGMs).
 Waiting for the advent of fire, she learned the meaning of SOUTHERN DECADENCE.
 She is honored to be involved with the Archives Project and it's her intent to bestow the deserved respect to her many friends felled by AIDS, and the other hazards dealt the gay community of the late 20th century New Orleans.